Duty Station: Wheeler Army Air Field

 During our time stationed in Fort Bragg, NC I found that the opportunities for involvement in the military community were limitless.
 Being connected to such a large base allowed me to formally support our community by serving as a Key Caller and Event Coordinator for our Family Readiness Group and organically by fostering relationships with fellow spouses and offering assistance in times of need.
-Since moving to Philadelphia, PA for my husbands temporary assignment as a recruiter, I've found that the digital military spouse community affords just as many opportunities for engagement and support.
-Through promotion on my social media platforms I am able to connect spouses with incredible resources such as the Independent Wellness Summit, Deployed Love and Milspouse Conversations.
-Most importantly, through my work with Brave Crate I am able to directly impact the spouses involved in these organizations through the donation of funds or care packages.
+After moving to Philadelphia, PA for my husbands temporary assignment as a recruiter, I found that the digital military spouse community affords just as many opportunities for engagement and support.
+Through my work with Brave Crate and PILLAR- the digital retreat for deployment countdowns, I am able to directly impact the spouses involved by providing opportunities for connection, support and education.

 Describe how you support your community:

-My work with Brave Crate has been an incredible opportunity to partner with and support the military spouse community.
-I am able to partner with military spouse owned businesses to include their unique creations in our monthly care packages, highlighting and helping to grow their customer base.
+My work with Brave Crate and the PILLAR retreat have been incredible opportunities to partner with and support the military spouse community.
+Through Brave Crate, I am often able to partner with military spouse owned businesses to include their unique creations in our monthly care packages, highlighting and helping to grow their customer base.
 But, the mission extends far beyond the businesses we feature or the military spouses who receive our box each month.
-Using the ongoing growth of Brave Crate's digital audience I seek daily to shift the paradigm around the deployment season and the military spouse experience through blogs, video discussions and social media posts drawing attention to the realities of deployment for military spouses while offering support, guidance and a connection to a community.
-Finally, Brave Crate affords me the opportunity to offer tangible and financial support to military focused organizations through in-kind donations of boxes and the donation of a portion of proceeds.
+Through my involvement with the PILLAR retreat I have had the opportunity to partner with military spouses and other experts to connect nearly 2,000 spouses with more than 100 hours of completely free deployment-related content that educates, inspires and connects.

 What do you advocate for?
 Why?